Chester City F.C.: Colours and badge

 Chester's original colours were red and white, and these colours were used until the club temporarily disbanded in 1899.
 The colours were changed to green and white, in 1901 when the club moved to Whipcord Lane.
 Various combinations were used until the outbreak of the First World War; these included green shirts and white shorts, green and white stripes and green and white halves.
-In 1919 the colours changed again, with their new dark green shirts earning Chester the nickname the Ivies.
+In 1919, the colours changed again, with their new dark green shirts earning Chester the nickname the Ivies.
 1920 saw another change of colours, this time to black and white, which earned Chester the nickname Magpies.
 Black and White remained the colours until 1930, when they were changed to blue and white stripes.
-For the next thirty years the colours remained unchanged, with the exception of the 1952–53 season, when Chester adopted white shirts and black shorts.
+For the next thirty years, the colours remained unchanged, with the exception of the 1952–53 season, when Chester adopted white shirts and black shorts.

 The colours were changed yet again in the 1959–60 season, when it became green shirts and socks with gold trim and white shorts.
-1962 saw Chester revert to blue and white stripes, albeit with a much thinner blue stripe, and blue shorts instead of the previous black ones.
+In 1962, Chester reverted to blue and white stripes, albeit with a much thinner blue stripe, and blue shorts instead of the previous black ones.
 The 1968–69 season saw Chester change to an all-sky blue kit, which remained for four years.
-In the 1972–73 season the club again reverted to blue and white stripes, and in 1974 the seals badge appeared on the kit for the first time.
+In the 1972–73 season, the club again reverted to blue and white stripes, and in 1974, the seals badge appeared on the kit for the first time.
 A shirt sponsorship first appeared on Chester's kit in the 1982–83 season.
-The blue and white and seals badge disappeared in the 1983–84 season, as the re -named Chester City F.C. changed to blue shirts and white shorts.
+The blue and white and seals badge disappeared in the 1983–84 season, as the renamed Chester City F.C. changed to blue shirts and white shorts.
 The shirt became predominately blue in the 1988–89 season for the final season at Sealand Road.
 The first season at the Deva Stadium saw the colours change to a blue shirt with white speckles.
 The colours returned to blue and white stripes the following season.
 From 1995, the club appeared in blue and white stripes of varying thickness and shades.

-In the 1958–59 season the city's coat of arms was augmented onto the shirt.
+In the 1958–59 season, the city's coat of arms was augmented onto the shirt.
 During the early to mid-1960s, the supporters association badge was used.
 From 1974–75 to 1982–83, the club used the seals badge.
 The design was picked from a competition held by a local newspaper, with the winner coming from the school of art in Handbridge.
 The club's final crest was an adaptation of the City of Chester crest.